Atticus29/pcc_biology_101/README.md

 #### Grading Scale

- TODO Grades are based on a percentage of the total cumulative points (see table above).
+Grades are based on a percentage of the total cumulative points (see tables above).

 |Letter Grade|Corresponding Percentage Range|
 |:---:|:---:|